jortiz011235/quickdraw/README.md

 ### `$responsive`<a id="responsive" /><a/>
 This variable controls whether or not the grid compiled by Quickdraw is responsive (percentages) or fixed (pixels).
 Simply passing a `true` for responsive and a `false` for fixed does the trick.

+### `$expand`<a id="expand" /><a/>
+This variable controls whether or not the grids compiled by Quickdraw should have margins applied to them.
+Sometimes, you just want grids that have equal widths to them and no margins on the outside.
+This is useful when you are building from a design that has a background of a different color and a center container of another.
+For example, if the website your building has a background of black and a container in the center of white and inside that container different colored grids, this would be the time to use this option.
+Simply passing a `true` for getting rid of margins and expanding widths equally and a `false` for keeping the margins as they are does the trick.

 ### `$gridConvention`<a id="gridconvention" /><a/>
 This variable is the naming convention for your grids.
 For example, if you gave this variable a value of `myGrid_` and had a `$baseColumn` variable of `12` your compiled CSS would